+Grades. - 1.
+Brightspace, Our New LMS: Our new LMS, Brightspace, launched last summer.
 Blackboard course content has been migrated to Brightspace.
-City Tech's Academic Technology and Online Learning (AtoL) website provides information and support, including one-on-one appointments and extensive training and resources to help you set up your course site, as well as support for students.
-I urge you to take advantage of these resources.

-- 2. Syllabus requirements: Please ensure that you distribute the syllabus and any other needed information by the first class meeting.
+City Tech's Academic Technology and Online Learning (Atol) website provides information and support, including one-on-one appointments and extensive training and resources to help you set up your course site, as well as support for students.
+I urge you to take advantage of these resources. - Welcoming Students and Course Administration: Regardless of the modality you are teaching, please include a message about attending the first-class session posted on Brightspace ahead of time, so that students consistently know where to find this information and will know how to participate from the first class.
+Remember to activate your class in Brightspace. - 2.
+Syllabus requirements: Please ensure that you distribute the syllabus and any other needed information by the first-class meeting.
 Comprehensive information will help your students better understand expectations, as well as take advantage of resources that will help them succeed.
-At a minimum, please include the following in your syllabus: - Course number, title, section number, course description, credits, pre/co- requisites. - Instructor's name, email address or other way to reach you, and Student Hours (aka office hours) so that students know how and when to contact you. - Technology requirements and links for where to go for technical support. - Required text(s) and any other required course materials.
+At a minimum, please include the following in your syllabus: - Course number, title, section number, course description, credits, pre/corequisites. - Instructor's name, email address or other way to reach you, and Student Hours (aka office hours) so that students know how and when to contact you.

-- Instructional objectives that incorporate assessment measures and techniques. - A schedule of topics to be covered.
+- Technology requirements and links for where to go for technical support. - Required text(s) and any other required course materials. - Instructional objectives that incorporate assessment measures and techniques. - A schedule of topics to be covered.
 Include dates and location of in-person classes.
 Dates, times (synchronous modality) and information on how to access online classes.
 Dates and times should agree with this information in CUNYfirst. - Required and recommended readings and other major assignments.
 Include explicit information about due dates and times, or if asynchronous, deadlines for participation as well as deadlines for completion of assignments. - Details on how to access course materials, discussion boards, etc. and submit assignments.
 As needed, links to resources such as the library, writing center, tutoring, or other student services. - Clear statements about grading policies and assessment of student work. - Attendance/class participation policy. - The college's academic integrity statement/plagiarism policy. - An accessibility statement and information about the Center for Student Accessibility. - Please consider adding a statement about your commitment to diversity and inclusive education (suggestions from DICE available here).

 You should also provide a copy of your syllabus to the department.
-Please remember that you are responsible for holding all class sessions through the end of the summer session for the entire scheduled time, or a comparable time period for asynchronous sections, observing the USDOE definition of a Carnegie hour.
+Please remember that you are responsible for holding all class sessions through the end of the semester for the entire scheduled time, or a comparable time period for asynchronous sections, observing the USDOE definition of a Carnegie hour.

-- 3. Accessibility: Online course materials should be accessible to all students, including students with disabilities, in a timely manner.
-The Library's self-paced training module Introduction to Accessibility is a good resource.
+- 3. CUNY's Academic Integrity Policy The university's latest Academic Integrity Policy addresses general issues related to Artificial Intelligence/AI. - 4.
+Accessibility: Online course materials should be accessible to all students, including students with disabilities, in a timely manner.
+The Library's self-paced training module Designing for Access is a good resource.
 Brightspace ALLY supports universal design for learning.
 To learn how to use ALLY see your Brightspace course or sign up for an iTEC workshop.
 The Accessibility section in OpenLab Help provides practical guidance for faculty on making their materials accessible.
-CUNY is in the process of developing procedures regarding accessible course materials which will be shared as soon as they are available. - 4.
+CUNY is in the process of developing procedures regarding accessible course materials which will be shared as soon as they are available. - 5.
 Resources, policies and procedures: Faculty Commons Resources provides information on administrative responsibilities, information on using CUNYfirst, and other important policies and procedures, including details about the alerts system.
 Please take advantage of this valuable resource.